 Many people flock to southern Italy to visit Matera, one of the most gorgeous and photogenic places to visit in Italy.
-This is a guide of the best tours to visit Matera from Bari, Italy in 2020.
+This is a guide to the best tours to visit Matera from Bari, Italy in 2023.

 Matera History and Quick Facts

 The origins of Matera are frequently debated, with some historians believing that the caves of the Sassi have been settled for around 12,000 years.